PollyEdaline/hl2-pehp/README.md

 MISC
 ------
 Right now, the config also includes a keybind called `togglehud`, which will toggle both the HUD as well as your weapon viewmodel for taking clean screenshots.
 This is bound to `.` by default.
 You can also type `enhance` in the console to run the preset again, assuming it loaded correctly the first time.

+Useful Commands
+---
+- **snd_restart** - "Restart the sound system of the game.
+It is greatly advised to use this command over stopsound as this command won't break soundscapes, soundscripts, or entity sounds" - V92
+- **toggle_duck** - Toggles crouch, as opposed to `+crouch` which is a hold.

+Useful Cvars
+---
+- **r_flashlightlockposition 0** - Cheat.
+"Lock the flashlight to whatever position it was created at, making it independent of the player.
+Will delete itself when turned off." - V92 Default: 0
+- **sv_stickysprint 0** - Toggles whether or not sprint is toggled instead of held.
+Default: 0

 CONTACT
 -------